 The second line indicates the array size.
 QuikSCAT metadata must be single values, one dimensional arrays, or two dimensional arrays.
 For single valued metadata elements, this line lists the integer 1.
 For one dimensional arrays, this line contains a single integer which specifies the number of elements in the array.
+For two dimensional arrays, the array is the single integer which specifies the number of elements in the array.

-For two dimensional arrays, this entry contains two integers which represent the extent of the array's dimensions.
+sional arrays, this entry contains two integers which represent the extent of the array's dimensions.
 The two dimension specifiers are delimited by a comma.